wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 <ins>Healing:</ins> A 8 hours rest heals all HP and stat losses and consumes 1 ration for the team.

 Medical care heals all Wounds.
 Medical care requires you to play another character for 1 session and for the wounded character to spend this time in a safe space with healers.

 ---

-# Inventory

-You have as many inventory slots as twice your strength.
-Small items like potions and daggers can be stacked in packs of 3.
-Ammunition, in stacks of 12.
-Each item above your limit lowers your Movement by 1.

-It takes an action to retrieve an item unless it is in your first 3 slots.

-In town, you can trade items for other items with the same value: Trash, Mundane, Valuable, and Treasure.

----